DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 ----------------

 This system is production ready.
-Users may customize what currencies are subscribed to, the rate of data retreval and even add new feed handlers!
+Users may customize what currencies are subscribed to, the rate of data retrieval and even add new feed handlers!